dalpo/collektr-api-wrapper/README.md

 ---------------

 Currently collektrApiWrapper.js works fine in latest Chrome browser, Safari 5.1 and Firefox 10.
-Do not ask about IE, i dont even bother testing on it :)
+Do not ask about IE, I dont even bother testing on it :)

 LICENSE